mhaugrud/msumcspy/_sources/Lists/ListMethods.rst

 last item of the list.
 If you provide a parameter for the position, ``pop`` will remove and return the item at that position.
 Either way the list is changed.

 The following table provides a summary of the list methods shown above.
 The column labeled `result` gives an explanation as to what the return value is as it relates to the new value of the list.
 The word **mutator** means that the list is changed by the method but nothing is returned (actually ``None`` is returned).
-A **hybrid** method is one that not only changes the list but also returns a value as its result.
+A **pop** method is one that not only changes the list but also returns a value as its result.
 Finally, if the result is simply a return, then the list is unchanged by the method.

 Be sure to experiment with these methods to gain a better understanding of what they do.